 BBC Health Check Host, Claudia Hammond: In today’s world, it can sometimes feel difficult to connect with people….Social media means that technically, we’re better connected than ever, but even if we’re surrounded by people – real or virtual – it can feel as if no one is really listening.
 In Oakland, near San Francisco, a group has come up with a solution, and a low tech one at that.
 You don’t even have to call a helpline.
 Instead you see the sign in the street that says “free listening” and you pull up a chair and share your anxieties about the world with an empathetic listener.
 Alison van Diggelen reports from California on a project that offers free listening.

-Atmos: Street sounds of Oakland’s First Friday
+Atmos: Street sounds at Oakland’s First Friday

 Alison van Diggelen: I’m here on Telegraph Avenue in downtown Oakland where Sidewalk Talk volunteers are setting up chairs on the sidewalk.
 They’re inviting passers-by to take a seat and just talk.
 The aim is simply to share their story, feel a human connection and perhaps find power in their voice…